 PAUSE Program

-National Program for the Emergency Reception of Scientists in Exile (PAUSE)
+National Emergency Reception Program for Scientists in Exile (PAUSE)

-The PAUSE program is a national program that provides incentive funding to research organizations and higher education and research institutions planning to host a scientist in danger who has been forced into exile.
-This funding may be renewed once, or even twice for doctoral students, following a new evaluation process.
+The PAUSE program is a national initiative that provides incentive grants to research organizations and higher education and research institutions planning to host a scientist in danger who has been forced into exile.
+These grants may be renewed once, or even twice for doctoral students, following a new evaluation process.

-As part of the measures adopted by the program in the context of the Covid-19 health crisis, host institutions have, on an exceptional basis, the option of submitting a renewal application for a third year (or a fourth year for doctoral students).
-It should be noted that this measure only applies to program recipients who were in post on March 17, 2020.
-These applications will be examined on a case-by-case basis within the framework and according to the regular evaluation procedure in force.
-They must be accompanied by a letter signed by the director of the host laboratory, explaining the reasons for the request, and attached to the application file.
+As part of the measures adopted by the program in response to the COVID-19 health crisis, host institutions are, on an exceptional basis, permitted to submit a request for renewal for a third year (or a fourth year for doctoral students).
+Please note that this measure applies only to program awardees who were in their positions as of March 17, 2020.
+These requests will be reviewed on a case-by-case basis within the framework of and according to the standard evaluation procedure in effect.
+They must be clearly justified in a letter signed by the director of the host laboratory and included with the application.